ieeeupsb/workshop_ESP8266/content/ex1.md

 Now that you know how to program pins, instead of sending data, lets obtain it from a sensor and learn how to use the Serial Monitor!

-Ever heard of photoresistors?
-You have one with you.
+Now we we'll get our hands on a photoresistor.
 It simply is a resistor which its value varies according to exposed light.
-So you can read how much brightness there is and can be useful to manage other components such as turn of and on the LED, and that is what we'll do.
+So you can read how much brightness there is and can be useful to manage other components such as turn off and on the LED, and that is what we'll do.

 ![Photoresistor](./images/photoresistor.png)